mvolkmann/blog/src/rust.md

 The default type for literal integers is `i32` regardless of the processor.

 The unsigned integer types are the same, but start with `u` instead of `i`.
+The `usize` type is typically used to index into collections such as arrays and vectors.

 Literal number values can end with these type names to make their type explicit.
 For example, the value 19 can be specified to be